Caparo: History

 The group was headed by Angad Paul, the son of Lord Paul, from 1996, until his death on 8 November 2015.
+In 2006, Paul acquired the supercar manufacturer Freestream Cars Limited, later renamed Caparo Vehicle Technologies, and released the supercar Caparo T1.

 According to a text published 1995, the Caparo group specialized in take-overs.
 At the time of publishing, the company had fixed assets and investments (having been quoted), of £26 million.